maykar/plex_assistant/translation.md

 * "pre" are words that might preceed the keywords.
 * "post" are words that might proceed the keywords.

-Pre and post should in order of the word that would be closest to the keyword first.
-For for the example with a keyword "latest" `"play the very latest episode of"` the pre list should be in this order `"very", "the"` and the post list should be in this order `"episode", "of"` (the word "very" isn't actually handled, but just used as an example).
+Pre and post should be ordered by proximity to the keyword.
+For for the example with a keyword "latest" and a command of `"play the very latest episode of"` the pre list should be in this order `"very", "the"` and the post list should be in this order `"episode", "of"` (the word "very" isn't actually handled, but just used as an example).

 This is done so that the entire phrase can be removed from the command after the options are found, leaving no other words to confuse the rest of the commands.